cathery/sys-con/README.md

 ## Support
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H316ZQV)

-If you wish to see added support for more controllers, consider funding my project on Ko-fi!
+At the current moment I don't have a Dualshock 4 or a Bluetooth adapter, or the means to afford them.
+If you wish to see added support for it in the future, consider funding my project on Ko-fi!